 Parable of the Sower

-Jesus Christ then begins to tell the multitudes parables, and He does this because parables give us glimpses of Him whose thoughts are not our thoughts and whose ways are not ours (Is 55:8, 9).
-To understand parables, we must first have an open and zealous heart for God.
-Then, when the Holy Spirit gives us grace so that these mysteries become unveiled, we become aware of the secrets of the kingdom of heaven (Mt 13:11), which the Gospels tell us lie hidden in the world since its creation (Psalm 78:2).
+Jesus Christ then begins to speak to the multitude in parables, and He does this because parables give us glimpses of Him “whose thoughts are not our thoughts and whose ways are not ours” (Is 55:8, 9).
+To understand parables, we must first have a receptive heart for God.
+Only to such souls does the Holy Spirit grant “the secrets of the kingdom of heaven” (Mt 13:11), which the Psalmist tells us mysteries “hidden from of old” (Psalm 78:2) but revealed in Christ.

 1. Seeds along the path (Mt 13:4): A path is usually hardened and packed down because people tread upon it.
 Therefore, those with a hardened mind cannot even receive the word of God.
-And so the birds of heaven, in this case representing unclean spirits, come and devour the word of God as it can’t be planted in the heart.
+And so, the birds of heaven, in this case representing unclean spirits, come and devour the word of God as it can’t be planted in the heart.
+St. John Chrysostom adds that the path represents a mind “careless and inattentive,” so exposed that nothing penetrates it.

 2. Seeds on rocky ground (Mt 13:5-6): The rocky ground here is an individual who has been negligent of the faith they have been given.
 St. Cyril of Alexandria explains, “The reverence these people have toward God is shallow and rootless.
 It is in times of ease and fair weather that they practice Christianity when it involves none of the painful trials of winter.
 They will not preserve their faith in this way if, in times of tumultuous persecution, their soul is not prepared for the struggle.”